How to Transfer

 K-State offers more than 250 majors and options.
 From engineering to human nutrition, a degree from K-State can take you to endless career opportunities.

 Use the curriculum guides to view the course requirements for each major at K-State.

 Learn about deadlines, requirements, and tips for applying as a transfer student.
-Complete the combined admission and scholarship application by the priority deadline corresponding with your entry term, and submit any additional application materials requested.
+Complete the combined admission and scholarship application by the priority date corresponding with your entry term, and submit any additional application materials requested.

 Most academic credits submitted from any regionally accredited two- or four-year college, community college or university are accepted by K-State.

 While there are no specific deadlines, contract completion (a first-come, first-served basis) will determine room availability.
 Begin the process by completing the residence hall application.

 K-State offers a number of scholarships to transfer students.
 February 1 is the priority deadline to apply for scholarships for transfer students who will enroll in summer or fall.
 It is also the deadline for college and departmental scholarship consideration.